 - Noise – Some users say that the microphones pick up too much noise, especially when the users are moving around.
 To get the best sound quality for your productions, you do need to be within the direct line of sight for this system.

-The Shure BLX288-PG58 is a great wireless mic system but it does have its limitations.
+The Shure BLX288-PG58 is a great wireless mic system, but it does have its limitations.
 It only works with two wireless mics making it better suited for a single performer, a public speaker like your pastor, or possibly a singer using background tracks.
-However you can buy more than one of these systems to hook up to your mixer if you want to start small and increase your capacity over time or you can try the Shure PGX wireless microphone system.
+However, you can buy more than one of these systems to hook up to your mixer if you want to start small and increase your capacity over time or you can try the Shure PGX wireless microphone system.

 I highly recommend the Shure BLX288-PG58 as a great addition to your basic sound system setup